 "Some health professionals and medical trainees have demonstrated activity and/or behaviour on social media that may adversely affect public health and public opinion of the medical profession" the Association for Healthcare Social Media published in a statement.

 However, social media has also become an essential tool for communicating with peers and keeping up to date with health care news.
-Regular twitter chats by @wenurses for instance have gained a large audience, and connect users from across the country and world, sharing best practice and advice.
-Whilst the benefits for professional development cannot be ignored, the inappropriate use of social media can put your registration as nurse in jeopardy.
+Regular twitter chats by @wenurses, for instance, have gained a large audience, and connect users from across the country and world, sharing best practice and advice.
+Whilst the benefits for professional development cannot be ignored, the inappropriate use of social media can put your registration as a nurse in jeopardy.
 Here we look at some hints and tips about using it safely.

 Maintaining professionalism whilst interacting with friends can be difficult.
 You can manage your privacy settings; however as with everything online, once something is out there it can be hard to maintain control.
 If you identify yourself as an agency nurse online, then you have a duty to ensure you do not compromise professional standards.